ScorpioBroker/ScorpioBroker/docs/en/source/installationGuide.rst

 4. If your ZooKeeper is running on some other machine or cluster you can edit “zookeeper.connect:2181” to your custom IP and port.
 For this demo, we are using the same machine so there's no need to change.
 Also the Kafka port and broker.id are configurable in this file.
 Leave other settings as is.
 5. Your Kafka will run on default port 9092 and connect to ZooKeeper’s default port, 2181.

 **Note**: For running Kafka, zookeepers should run first.
 At the time of closing Kafka, zookeeper should be closed first than Kafka.
+Recommended version of kafka is kafka_2.12-2.1.0.

 Running a Kafka Server